Valaika homers twice to lead Orioles past Nationals 6-1

+BALTIMORE (AP) — Pat Valaika’s sudden power surge helped the Baltimore Orioles to a rare win at home.

-BALTIMORE (AP) — Pat Valaika homered twice — doubling his total for the season — and the Baltimore Orioles beat the Washington Nationals 6-1 on Friday night for just their second victory in their last 11 home games.
+Valaika homered twice — doubling his total for the season — and the Orioles beat the Washington Nationals 6-1 on Friday night for just their second victory in their last 11 home games.
+Valaika had one home run all season before hitting one Wednesday at Tampa Bay.
+After an off day Thursday, he led the Orioles past the Nationals.

+“I think tonight I just squared those balls up better than I have pretty much this whole year,” he said.
+“It felt good to actually drive a ball and not see it die at the track.”

 Josh Bell went deep for Washington in the fourth inning, but that 1-0 lead for the Nationals didn’t last long.
 Baltimore scored twice in the fourth before Valaika’s solo shot in the fifth.

 Valaika hit another solo homer in the seventh to make it 6-1.
-He had one home run all season before hitting one Wednesday at Tampa Bay.
-After an off day Thursday, he led the Orioles past the Nationals.

 Jorge López allowed a run and four hits in 4 2/3 innings.
 He was pulled one out short of the win — at that point, Baltimore led 2-1 and Juan Soto was coming up with the tying run on third.
 Paul Fry (4-3) retired Soto on a grounder, then struck out the side in the sixth.

+“We didn’t swing the bats like we’ve been doing,” Nationals manager Dave Martinez said.

-Patrick Corbin (6-9) allowed four earned runs and five hits in 5 1/3 innings.
+Patrick Corbin (6-9) allowed five runs — four earned — and five hits in 5 1/3 innings.

 Austin Hays doubled in a run in the fourth to tie the game at 1, and he later scored on a single by Ramón Urías.
 In the sixth, Urías came up with a man on third and hit a groundball, and shortstop Trea Turner’s throw home was high.
 The play was scored as a fielder’s choice, and that run made it 4-1.